exonum/exonum-doc/src/architecture/storage.md

 [here][blockchain-schema].

 !!! warning ""
-    Table identifiers can also be created manually.
+    Table identifiers can also be created manually though it is risky.
 If you refuse from using `gen_prefix`, it is strongly advised not to admit situation when one table identifier inside the service is a prefix for the other table in the same service.
 Such cases may cause the ineligible coincidences between the different keys and elements.

 ## List of system tables